Immigration and employment permits during COVID-19

 If the country where you are currently staying has travel restrictions in place, you may not be able to apply for a visa to come to Ireland.
 You should check the Irish embassy in your location for further information.

 Employment permits are processed by the Department of Enterprise, Trade and Employment (DETE).

 You should apply for your employment permit renewal online.
 You can continue to work while you are waiting for your new employment permit.

-DBEI is issuing employment permits by email (in pdf format) until normal services resume.
+DETE is issuing employment permits by email (in pdf format).
 Your original employment permit and a certified copy will be posted at a later date.

 If you have a Critical Skills Employment Permit and you want to apply for a Stamp 4 Letter of Support, you apply by emailing a completed form to EPStamp4@enterprise.gov.ie.
 The decision on your application will be sent to you by email.

 You do not have to send your expired employment permit back to DETE within 4 weeks of expiry during COVID-19.

 DETE will allow you to change your start date with your new employment, if you cannot take up the job as a result of COVID-19.
 You will receive a full refund of your application fee if it is withdrawn because of COVID-19.